cedowens/ioreg-and-sysctl-examples/README.md

 # ioreg-and-sysctl-examples
 Basic examples of programmatically interacting with ioreg and sysutil in Swift to query system information.
+Also included the programmatic way of cheking to see if the screen is currently locked.
 This example queries the following information:

 - Serial Number (IOServiceMatching query)
 - Architecture Info (sysctlbyname query)